Science and Technology

 A Memorandum of Understanding on Science and Technology between the governments of India and Sweden was signed 2005.
 The Swedish Innovation Agency, VINNOVA, was assigned by the Swedish Government to take the lead to operationalise research and innovation collaborations between Swedish and Indian researchers.
 On the Indian side the Department of Science and Technology (DST), Ministry of Science and Technology, has been the nodal organisation for collaboration.

-Since the first Joint Committee meeting, which took place in 2007, five calls for proposals have been announced.
+Since the first Joint Committee meeting, which took place in 2007, eight calls for proposals have been announced.

 A program of Cooperation between the Department of Biotechnology (DBT) and VINNOVA was signed in 2007.
 Areas for cooperation are: Medical biotechnology (Infection, Cardiovascular, Metabolic, Cancer); Innovative food; Bio devices and bioengineering; Environmental technology.

 The first call was announced jointly by VINNOVA and the Department of Biotechnology (DBT), Ministry of Science and Technology, and dealt with the diagnosis, understanding and treatment of Tuberculosis.
 Four 3-year projects have been completed.
 A second call was opened in January 2013 together with the Swedish Research Council and eventually 8 projects were funded.
 A third call in the health area was opened by VINNOVA and DBT in September 2016.
 VINNOVA and DST had a call for joint research projects in the field of embedded systems in 2010.
 Six 3-year projects were funded.
 A new call in the same field was held in 2015 and four joint proposals were funded.